KeaCluster/node-api-guide/README.md

 # Building a small scale Node API

-This guide will walk you through creating a small-scale `Node.js API` using [Express](https://expressjs.com/)
+This guide will walk you through creating a tiny-scale `Node.js API` using [Express](https://expressjs.com/)

 ## Table of Contents